jlobue10/Ryzen_tdp_GUI/README.md

 ## Pre-requisites

 This GUI needs [RyzenAdj](https://github.com/FlyGoat/RyzenAdj) installed to work.
-Mokutil is recommended as well to allow some basic TDP settings feedback when secure boot is enabled.
+Mokutil is recommended as well to determine whether secure boot is enabled or not.

 ## Install Procedure
 ```